suhasa010/securejoinbot/README.md

-# securejoinbot

-* Secure Generation of Invite links for Private Telegram groups *
+# Secure Generation of Invite links for Private Telegram groups

 **How to create your own bot using this repository:**